igrmk/mmmm/README.md

 =======================================

 MAPS.ME just ignores colors and icon images on importing Google My Maps KML.
-This simple tool keeps colors.
+This simple tool tries to keep them.
 They are not the same as in the original KML from Google but they are as close as possible.

 Installation